 Most saunas have benches at two heights, an upper bench, about 36 inches high, and a lower bench, about 18 inches high.
 Upper-bench widths are typically 18 to 24 inches.

-The lower bench has three functions: it serves as a step, provides a footrest when one is seated on the upper bench, and offers a significantly lower temperature zone for when the upper-bench area feels too hot.
+The lower bench has three functions: it serves as a step, provides a footrest when you sit on the upper bench, and offers a significantly lower temperature zone for when the upper-bench area feels too hot.

 Some manufacturers make a sliding lower bench that eases cleaning.
-Most saunas have removable duckboard flooring; some offer flooring that is made of flexible, web-like polymer sections that simply snap together.
+Most saunas have removable duckboard flooring; some offer flooring made of flexible, web-like polymer sections that simply snap together.

 Some saunas have windows; many have a glazed door that provides an open feeling.
-Glass may be clear, opaque or even etched with a design.
+Glass options include clear, opaque or even etched with a design.
 But remember: the more windows, the greater the heat loss.
 Choose energy-saving glazing that has a 1/2- to 1-inch air space between the two outer layers of tempered safety glass.

-Prices for saunas start at about $1,800 for a two-person, 4-by-4-foot precut model.
-Prefabricated models start at about $3,000.
+Prices for saunas start at about $1,000 for a two-person, 4-by-4-foot precut model.
+Prefabricated models start at about $3,000 and may sell for $12,000 or more.
 The ultimate price of a sauna depends on the unit’s size, the species and quality of woods, quality of equipment, and options—which are many.

 Finnleo, for example, offers spruce doors with traditional windows, window grids, an all-glass door, a Douglas fir door, and etched glass.
 Finlandia offers an optional cedar exterior and negative etched-glass door for privacy.